 It’s our mind that doesn’t cooperate with us in the present moment.
 Why is it so difficult to keep the mind focused on the now and not jumping to the past or the future?

-Whether you are supposed to be watching your child play but you start thinking about that argument you had 2 days ago, or you are cooking dinner and obsessing over what is going to happen next week when you have a doctor’s appointment, even spending more time formulating a response in your head during a conversation than actual listening to the person who is talking to you; these are all ways our mind pull us out of the present moment.
+Whether you are supposed to be watching your child play but you start thinking about that argument you had 2 days ago, or you are cooking dinner and obsessing over what is going to happen next week when you have a doctor’s appointment, even spending more time formulating a response in your head during a conversation than actual listening to the person who is talking to you; these are all ways our mind pulls us out of the present moment.

 Personally, I am constantly worrying and obsessing over things that I either have no control over or am too scared to do anything about.
-Everything is a work in progress so at this point when it comes to the present moment, I congratulate myself on small victories and try to not even acknowledge my failures.
+Everything is a work in progress so at this point when it comes to the present moment I congratulate myself on small victories, and try to not even acknowledge my failures.

 What does that look like?

 It looks like meditation.
 Anyone familiar with the most important part of meditation?
 Being able to notice when your mind drifts, and being able to bring it back to whatever your focus is for that meditation.

 I do recommend meditation to everyone, you can try setting a timer for 5 minutes, sit in a chair, follow your breath (picture your lungs filling with air, and emptying…inflating and collapsing), do your best not to move.
 During this exercise especially if you have never meditated you will find your mind thinking “my back hurts,” “my face itches,” “am I breathing right,” “I have to make a shopping list,” “oh no I forgot to call my mom back.”

 It’s ok, all you need to do when you become aware of your mind drifting is just go back to the breath.
 There is no need to feel like you are failing because meditation is a practice and you are practicing the training of your mind to stay focused and grounded.
 You may not be able to even get through two breaths without drifting, who cares, 1 breath, who cares!
 Just do your best.